IVRPowers/blog/content/post/customerengagement/how-to-improve-your-pbx-with-conversational-ai.md

 ###	Conversational IVR.

-**Humans dialogs are mostly conversational**, let your customers say as they want in order to be connected with a service or person of your company.
+**Humans dialogs are mostly conversational**, let your customers as they like to ask for a service or a person in your company.
 [Conversational IVR](https://blog.ivrpowers.com/post/products/conversational-ivr-applications/) enables smarter interactions that will empower your PBX routing better than ever.

 ###	Automatic Call Transfer.